 BBQ Cookies -Hot Dogs & Hamburgers

-I love a good BBQ.
-The way the the charcoal makes the hamburgers and hot dogs taste is a classic summer flavor that is known by all of us.
-Another flavor we enjoy is a good sugar cookie with royal icing.
-Sometimes I want to enjoy a good BBQ without ants and misquotes and these BBQ cookies are perfect.
+I love a good BBQ because the way the charcoal makes the hamburgers and hot dogs taste is a classic summer flavor.
+Another flavor we enjoy is a good sugar cookie with royal icing and sometimes BBQ cookies are a great choice because you can eat them inside without ants and misquotes.

-You can even add a little corn on the cob to complete the feast.
-To make the hamburger buns and hot dog buns look more realistic, you can airbrush around the edges before you make the tomato, patty and lettuce.
-It makes a world of difference.
+You can even add a little corn on the cob to complete the feast because who doesn’t love corn!
+To make the hamburger buns and hot dog buns look more realistic, you can airbrush around the edges before you make the tomato, patty, and lettuce because tt makes a world of difference.

 Supplies for BBQ Cookies: